pemmoura/flexgridsim/README.md

 * -trace: decides if you want to generate a tracing file.
 Generating the trace file is not necessary if you plan to gather your simulation statistics directly from your code added to the simulator.
 * -verbose: if you want lots of information about the simulator in the runtime.
 Only required for debugging purposes.

-Example: you@computer:~$ java -jar FlexGridSim.jar rsa.xml 10 100 200 10
+Example: you@computer:~$ java -jar flexgridsim.jar rsa.xml 10 100 200 25

 This example will run 10 simulations with different seeds, using the parameters in the rsa.xml file, for each load between 100 and 200 with step 10.